luke-beep/all-about-windows/README.md

 </div>

-**Note:** This guide is for windows 10 64-bit and 11 64-bit.
+**Note:** This guide/collection is for windows 10 64-bit and 11 64-bit.
 If you are using windows 7 or 8, you can use this guide but some of the steps may not work.
 It is advised to make a backup of your computer before doing any of the steps in this guide.
 Here is a guide on how to **[create a system restore point](https://support.microsoft.com/en-us/windows/create-a-system-restore-point-77e02e2a-3298-c869-9974-ef5658ea3be9)**.
 If you feel like anything is missing or needs to be changed, feel free to make a pull request or open an issue.

 **Disclaimer:** I am not responsible for any damage done to your computer.
 This guide is for educational purposes only.

-> This guide is essentially a collection of tweaks and fixes.
+> This guide is essentially a collection of tweaks and information.
 Some are by others, some are by me.
 If you want to use this guide, please link to this github.

 ### **Table of Contents**